 After receiving her Master of Arts degree in Counselling and Spirituality, Sofia continues to regularly pursue training opportunities due to her commitment to building and improving her counselling skills to serve her clients best.

 She has taken additional training for clients suffering from chronic pain and on how to use Mindfulness techniques through the lens of ACT: Acceptance and Commitment Therapy.

 Sofia also values giving back to the community and currently serves as the Executive Secretary for the Association of Spirituality and Mental Health of Ottawa.

-She is a professional member of the Canadian Counselling and Psychotherapy Association (CCPA) and in the application process to become a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (CRPO).
+She is a professional member of the Canadian Counselling and Psychotherapy Association (CCPA) and a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (CRPO).

 Outside of work, Sofia enjoys many cultural activities, including theatre, dance, music and visual art.

 She profoundly values spending time with friends and family.
 She loves discovering new and ancient cultures while travelling including seeing the pyramids in Egypt, cathedrals in Italy, and folk-dancing in Hungary.